nathankouts/car_sales_analysis/README.md

 •	What was the least expensive car?

-•	Can a predictive model be built in order to predict the price of a car based on some features.
+•	Can a predictive model be built in order to predict the price of a car based on some features?

 •	Find the most accurate predictive model that predicts the price of a car.